loveencounterflow/coffeelibre/README.md

 which are essentially clones of each other.

-> Of these, NeoOffice leaves the best impression on OSX; i will still use OpenOffice for the purposes of
+> Of these, NeoOffice gives the best impression on OSX; i will still use OpenOffice for the purposes of
 > the present discussion.

 It so happened that a while ago i had a fancy idea how to catalogue components of Chinese characters in a